! Below script is for Google Grow for Mediavine >

-Architraves are a really versatile moulding that can also be fitted around loft traps, box sash windows, on stair strings (to cover the join between stair string and plasterboard - pictured below left), as a wall batten to support or tidy up the front edge of shelves and any other areas that either need enhancing or hiding!
+Architraves are a really versatile molding that can also be fitted around loft traps, box sash windows, on stair stringers (to cover the join between stair string and plasterboard - pictured below left), as a wall batten to support or tidy up the front edge of shelves and any other areas that either need enhancing or hiding!

 Some of the more common types of internal door case mouldings off the shelf though include:

 The tools, nails and glue I generally use to cut and fit architraves with are;

 Variations of a normal 'doorway' might include storey linings (Glazed panel above the door for extra light) and double doors.
 As always have a measure up and find the most economical lengths for the job.

 The moulding needs to be set back slightly from the front edge of the frame.
-There's no right or wrong measurement, go for around 5-10mm just dont make them so big you don't have any door lining left to nail the moulding to.
+There's no right or wrong measurement, go for around 5-10mm just don't make them so big you don't have any door lining left to nail the moulding to.
 Mark a few lines around the lining and crosses at the corners where the architraves will intersect.

 Tip: The mitre is always more important than the margin, when fixing in place make sure the mitre is always perfect - even if that means it puts the margin out a tiny bit.
 A bad mitre with filler in is much more noticeable after decorating than a slightly smaller/larger margin.

 Some people cut and fit the head first then measure up off the floor for the legs.
 The problem with this is if you cut a leg to length and the 45 doesn't fit perfectly, when you adjust the mitre on the leg it will need to be lifted off the floor a little.
-Thats ok if carpets are being fitted, but not if you are on a finished hardwood floor!
+That's OK if carpets are being fitted, but not if you are on a finished hardwood floor!

 Offer this up and nail to the door lining using 6 or 7 40mm oval head nails.
 I use p.v.a.
-Glue on the back as well, where it will touch the door lining.Step 5: Cut and adjust the head
+Glue on the back as well, where it will touch the door lining.

 Next, cut an opposing mitre on a piece long enough for the head and place it in line with the margins, so the mitre is tight.
 Often the door linings are fitted badly and the head is out of level.
 If it’s not a perfect fit you will need to adjust it.

-This is easiest with a chop saw, if the outside points of the architrave touch but there is a 2mm gap at the inside for example, you need to adjust the saw angle so it will cut 2mm off the point down to nothing at the inside edge, and vice versa.
-If you are using a hand mitre saw it will be easier to edjust the angle on the saw and recut the workpiece completely, instead of trying to take a little to nothing off the end.</p>
+This is easiest with a chop saw, if the outside points of the architrave touch but there is a 2mm gap at the inside for example, you need to adjust the saw angle so it will cut 2mm off the point down to nothing at the inside edge, and vice-versa.
+If you are using a hand mitre saw it will be easier to adjust the angle on the saw and re-cut the work piece completely, instead of trying to take a little to nothing off the end.</p>

 When you are happy with the fit hold in place and mark the opposite miter, then cut this too.
 Before you glue and nail this on,

 I also put a nail into the miter, down from the top if possible so it can’t be seen.
 Once everything is pinned on, go round and punch all the nails in.
 Wipe off any excess glue and sand if necessary as well.

 All you have to do is push it into the angle like a bevel, tighten the thumb turn and it automatically displays the bisected angle you need.
 I use mine for much more than just architraves and people always want to borrow it!

 If you haven't bought one of those yet you will need to do it the old fashioned way.
 There's a page with more info about bisecting angles here.

 For this to happen the nibs on the front of the window boards need to overhang the edges more than usual so there is enough room for the architrave to sit down on top of them.

 Apart from that installing is the same as with a door, mark a small margin from the edge of the reveal before cutting and fixing.
 The reveal is timber so can fix into that and Gripfill to the wall as well for a more solid fit.